094459/newsletter-oss-projects/README.md

 By inputting an S3 bucket/prefix and utilizing various flags to customize your request, you can obtain a colorized or non-colorized directory tree right in your terminal.
 Whether it's for verifying the file structure, sharing the structure with your team, or any other purpose, stree offers an easy and convenient way to explore your S3 buckets. (#189)

 # AWS Services

+**amazon-gamelift-agent**

+[amazon-gamelift-agent](https://aws-oss.beachgeek.co.uk/3ur) is a Java application that is used to launch game server processes on Amazon GameLift fleets.
+This application registers a compute resource for an existing Amazon GameLift fleet using the RegisterCompute API.
+The application also calls the GetComputeAuthToken API to fetch an authorisation token for the compute resource, using it to make a web socket connection to the Amazon GameLift service.(#196)

 **appfabric-data-analytics**